mbari-org/fastapi-yolov5/README.md

 docker-compose up
 ```

-## Deploying a custom model in AWS
+## Deploying a custom model in AWS from node

 Specify any custom configuration on scaling in `config.yaml` file for the stack resources, e.g. min and max capacity.